no10ds/dorc/docs/getting_started.md

 * AWS - *dorc* is built upon AWS and therefore requires a valid AWS environment setup and with the relevant cli access permissions.
 We recommend using [aws-vault](https://github.com/99designs/aws-vault) as a way to securely handle AWS credentials.
 * pyenv - *dorc* uses [pyenv](https://github.com/pyenv/pyenv) to ensure the relevant version of Python is running.
-* Pulumi - See the [documentation](https://www.pulumi.com/docs/install/) on how to install Pulumi based on your relevant platform.
+* Pulumi - Pulumi is used to deploy all the infrastructure programmatically.
+See the [documentation](https://www.pulumi.com/docs/install/) on how to install Pulumi based on your relevant platform.

 ## Folder Structure

 The recommended folder structure of a new *dorc* project is below.
-Within a root directory of your choosing you would have the most recent *dorc* project cloned alongside your private source code repository.
+Within a root directory of your choosing you would have the most recent *dorc* project cloned alongside your pipeline config repository.

 ```
 /root
     /dorc
-    /private-source-code
+    /pipeline-config
         /universal
         /infra
         /src
 ```

-## Private Source Code Repository
+## Pipeline Config Repository

-*dorc* is designed to be run alongside your private source code repository where all your unique pipeline and configuration sits.
+*dorc* is designed to be run alongside your pipeline config repository where all your unique pipeline definition and configuration sits.

 There is however a requirement on the folder structure of this private repository.
 A typical structure is seen above with the three different folders.